How to Teach Listening in the ESL Classroom: 15 Valuable Activities That Create Solid Skills

 - Show them a picture: a snapshot from the video, or a picture from the cover.
 Discuss it.
 Predict and guess.
 If the students are going to listen to you read or tell a story from a book, show them the cover and talk about the picture—there is usually a lot of information hidden there, and it helps bring out relevant vocabulary.

-Hopefully, they might even remember relevant English words they have previously learnt.
+Hopefully, they might even remember relevant English words they have previously learned.
 All of this will help to review known vocabulary, and introduce some new vocabulary.

 2. Vocabulary preparation